SciTools/nc-time-axis/docs/examples.rst

     @savefig basic.png
     fig.show()

-Setting the axes ticks and tick format
+Setting the Axes Ticks and Tick Format
 --------------------------------------

-In the first example, the ticks and tick label formats were chosen automatically using heuristics in nc-time-axis.
+In the first example, the ticks and tick label formats were chosen automatically using heuristics in ``nc-time-axis``.
 If you would like to explicitly set the tick positions and label format you may do so using :py:meth:`matplotlib.axes.Axes.set_xticks` and :py:class:`CFTimeFormatter`.
 The :py:class:`CFTimeFormatter` takes in a date format string (see `the Python